Bouchout Castle: Origins

 During the first part of the 12th century, the territory of Bouchout (alternative spelling Boechout and pronounced as Book-Howt), played an important role in the foundation of the Duchy of Brabant.
 This Brabant territory was strategically positioned between the County of Flandres and the rebellious knights of Grimbergen.
 In the centre, the original territory was swampy and mainly consisted of beech trees.
 It was called "Boc-holt", which may point towards the origin of the castle's name, Boekhout.

 During this period, Godfrey I, Duke of Leuven settled peace with the Count of Flandres, so he could focus on establishing a stable Duchy.
 He experienced however that the Berthouts, lords of Grimbergen, were not loyal to him.
 The Berthout family owned a mighty castle at Grimbergen and thereby controlled the important trade routes from Bruges to Cologne (Germany).
-Despite a number attempts, Godfrey I and II did not succeed in defeating the Berthout family (Grimbergen Wars).
+Despite a number of attempts, Godfrey I and II did not succeed in defeating the Berthout family (Grimbergen Wars).

 Godfrey III decided to build two fortifications in the direct vicinity of Berthout Castle.
-The first one, Nedelaar Castle, was constructed in 1148 directly at the other side of river Zenne.
+The first one, Nedelaar Castle, was constructed in 1148 directly on the other side of river Zenne.
 The second one, at the Bouchout Domain, was constructed by Wouter van Craaynem (Kraainem, Crainhem) who received the domain from Godfrey III.
-At that same period, in 1159, the Brabant troops assisted by Flanders, defeated the Berthout family after twenty years of Grimbergen wars.
+In that same period, in 1159, the Brabant troops assisted by Flanders, defeated the Berthout family after twenty years of Grimbergen wars.
 The once so mighty Berthout Castle was burnt completely.